-- Emotional characteristic: Will strive to meet their own needs in their own way. - Goals: Finding new opportunities and goals to achieve... - How others are valued: Based upon ability to create workable solutions that meet their personal standards. - Influences group: Will influence by setting a competitive fast paced agenda aimed at accomplishing results and by projecting personal power. - Value to the organization: Will avoid the "blame game" and will offer new and innovative solutions towards making progress and achieving results - Cautions: Can appear over controlling of others and outcomes in order to support and meet their own personal agenda. - Under Pressure: Can become isolated and will push back hard if they are challenged or threatened or if they are denied new opportunities. - Fears: Losing control or being without meaningful challenges.
+- Emotional characteristic: Will strive to meet their own needs in their own way. - Goals: Finding new opportunities they can tackle and goals to achieve. - How others are valued: Based upon ability to create workable solutions that meet the Producer's standards. - Influences group: Will influence by setting a competitive fast-paced agenda aimed at accomplishing results and by projecting personal power. - Value to the organization: Will avoid the "blame game" and will offer new and innovative solutions towards making progress. - Cautions: Can appear overly controlling of others and outcomes in order to support and meet their own personal agendas. - Under Pressure: Can become isolated and will push back hard if they are challenged or threatened or if they are denied new opportunities. - Fears: Losing control or being without meaningful challenges.